 - zombie_paris: The codename for Moon.
 According to Treyarch, Moon was going to be set in Paris but went against it because they wanted to "go out with a bang."

-There is an alternate and rather creepy Firesale announcement.
+An alternate (and rather creepy) Firesale announcement.

 The Hind's Player Model

 When you control the Hind in the mission "Payback" the model's quality is extremely low once you step in it but this can only be seen by noclip.

 The German version cuts out several scenes of intense violence, tones down any graphic violence, and removes the Nazi symbols.
 German law prohibits the usage of imagery representing "unconstitutional" groups (such as the Nazi party), and games depicting graphic violence are often censored in Germany to avoid being banned from sale.